Excerpts from the Workshop held at the

 Q: I'm interested in knowing what fires up the ego.
 But isn't that the same as asking how the tiny, mad idea could have happened?

-Kenneth: Not quite, this question has an answer.
+K: Not quite, this question has an answer.
 The decision maker fires up the ego.
 The ego itself has no power at all, as powerful as it seems—and certainly we all experience great power here in terms of our thoughts and feelings.
 But what gives the ego thought system that power is not the ego itself.
-It's the power of the mind to choose—that's source of the power.
+It's the power of the mind to choose—that's its source of power.

 Q: But there's still a part of me that doesn't believe that I made all this up and that I chose it.

-Kenneth: Right.
+K: Right.
 I think that what you are pointing to is the idea that, as we study this, we begin to see that this is a perfectly dreadful thought system.
 And the dreadful things that go on in this world in which we live show us the enormity of the hatred and insanity inside us.
 It is very difficult to understand and accept that not only do we believe this, but we chose it.
 And not only did we choose it, but we continue to choose it.
 It is not that I chose it once in the past—I am choosing it right now.
 One of the real values of the Course (it may seem to be a dubious value at first, but in the end it is very healing) is that it helps us uncover the seething mass of hatred—the self-hatred within us that the whole world was made to mask.
 We read all the time about the pain and suffering in the world—in Africa, for example, or Russia, or our own country, or any other place in the world.
 And our tendency is to say, "Yes, it's pretty terrible, but it's outside me.
 What does it have to do with me?"

 Well, if I am upset by anything in the world—not if I just see it objectively—then it must be because I am first seeing it in myself.
 But I do not want to see it in my mind, so I project it out in order to see it outside me.
 This basic dynamic goes on all the time with us.
 Something in our minds is so awful—the terrible feeling of guilt and self-hatred, and the terror of being annihilated as a result—that we choose not to look at it.
 We project it outside ourselves and then deal with it as if it were outside us, and not us.
 That is the importance of this splitting-off dynamic: I do not want to see it in myself, so I split in two.
 And the part I do not want to see in myself is now seen outside me, so that it is not me.
 It is outside me and I deal with it outside me.
 I never have to deal with it within me, because I do not even know it is in me anymore.
 The Course helps us, through the miracle, to begin to erase the veil (see chart).
 But the miracle does not erase it all at once—it does a little bit at a time.
 This process goes slowly, because, as the veil is erased, I become aware, through the miracle, that the problem is not outside me—it is inside me.
 And then, as most students who work with the Course over a period of time report, things seem to get worse.
 They seem to be much more anxious, or much more frightened, or much sicker, or much more in conflict than they ever had been in their lives.
 But it is not that they never before were this anxious, or this fearful, etc.—they just were not aware of it.

-In a passage near the end of Chapter 27, Jesus talks about how we were able to name so many different things as causes of our pain, but we never once thought the cause was our guilt (T-27.V.7:4).
+In a passage near the end of Chapter 27, Jesus talks about how we were able to name so many different things as causes of our pain, but we never once thought the cause was our guilt (T-27.VII.7:4).
 We are very good at investigating the causes of all our problems—all the pain, all the despair, all the discomfort.
 We do it individually.
 And throughout history there have been many brilliant people who have told us the causes of our problems—from a medical level, a political level, an economic level, a social level, etc. But we have never once considered that the cause of all of our problems is our guilt.

 We have lived our lives denying all this pain, not wanting to see it as ours.
 Even when we do begin to feel something, we attribute it to something else outside us.
 So Jesus in the Course tells us that the cause of all of our problems is not outside us.
 In fact, the cause of all the world's problems lies in this blue dot—the power of our minds to choose the ego instead of the Holy Spirit.
 That is the problem.
 Once we accept that, we can nevermore believe we are at the mercy of forces beyond our control (T-19.IV.D.7:4).
 But we all believe that we are.
 In a passage in the "Laws of Chaos," after Jesus describes in some detail the five horrible laws which are clearly insane and murderous—depicting not only what we believe goes on between ourselves and God, but what we also believe goes on between ourselves and each other—he says in effect that it would seem impossible that we would ever believe these laws, they are so insane.
-And then he says, "Brother, you do believe them" (T-23.II.18.16:3).
+And then he says, "Brother, you do believe them" (T-23.II.18:3).
 The proof that we believe them is that we are here.
 No one in his right mind would ever come here!

 That is very important to remember.
 No one in his right mind could ever come into this world unless, of course, love guided him to.
 This world is not where we are, not where we belong, and it certainly is not a place that can make us happy.
 Heaven is where we are and where we belong, totally at one with God.
 The fact that we identify with being here is not a sin, but it is certainly a big mistake.
 The fact that we identify with our physical and psychological selves, and are concerned about what other physical and psychological selves do with us is proof that we do believe all this.
 Remember, what roots us in this world is our fear of the guilt in our minds.
 That is how the whole thing started.
 The ego tells us our reality is not love, but sin and guilt.
 And it tells us that the way we escape from the sin and guilt is to split it off and project it onto God, so that He becomes the One Who will punish us.
 This is the third split.